spoddutur/spark-notes/s3-filesystem-as-datasource-in-spark.md

-# Why one should avoid filesystem as source in spark?
+# Insight into the notable troubles of using filesystem as source in spark...

 I was experimenting to compare the usage of filesystem (like s3, hdfs) VS a queue (like kafka or kinesis) as data source of spark i.e.,
 ```markdown